php-ru/symfony-docs-ru/best_practices/configuration.rst

 to access to it, as long as the database is correctly configured.

-To override these variables with machine-specific or sensitive values, create a ``env.local`` file.
+To override these variables with machine-specific or sensitive values, create a ``.env.local`` file.
 This file should not be added to version control.

 .. caution::